Angele Anang: Early life

 Angele was born in Nakhon Ratchasima in 1994.
 She lived with her parents in Ayutthaya, she studied at Joseph Ayutthaya school Santi Asoke and Nonformal learning school.

-At the teenager, Angele’s mother died from breast cancer she had a history of physical abuse by her father and drug abuse.
+As a teenager, Angele’s mother died from breast cancer she had a history of physical abuse by her father and drug abuse.
 After rehabilitation, she briefly became a monk.

 Career

 Angele was a successful Beyonce impersonator.
 She has her first act in a transgender cabaret show in Bangkok, Calypso Cabaret.
 Angele was announced as one of the fourteen contestants for the second season of Drag Race Thailand, that began airing on January 11, 2019.
 Throughout her time in the competition, she won six challenges, more than any other queen in the franchise's history.
 On April 5, she was crowned the winner.
-She is the first of five transgender women to win a season of Drag Race; in chronological order, she was followed by Kylie Sonique Love on RuPaul's Drag Race All Stars (Season 6), Vanessa Van Cartier on Drag Race Holland (Season 2), Sasha Colby on RuPaul's Drag Race (Season 15), and Captivating Katkat on Drag Race Philippines (Season 2).
+She is the first trans woman to win a season of Drag Race.

 In 2019, Angele spoke at DragCon NYC's "All Around the World: International Drag Queen" panel.
 Angele was a featured performer of Xtra in 2020, a digital drag show created to support drag queens struggling from the economic impact of the COVID-19 pandemic.
 Later that year, she was a featured performer of Oaklash, which was also held virtually.

+She is also a notable pro-democracy activist in Thailand.